Sonny James: Recognition

 In February 1971, James was the first country artist whose music went into space; he made a special music recording for the crew of Apollo 14.
 They later presented him with one of the small American flags that they had carried to the Moon.

 In 1973, James produced Marie Osmond's first three albums.
-The first single "Paper Roses" reached No. 1 on the Billboard Hot Country Songs chart less than one month after her 14th birthday.
-Osmond thus became the youngest female and overall youngest solo artist to ever reach the No. 1 position on that chart, a record that still stands as of 2015.
+The first single, "Paper Roses", reached number one on the Billboard Hot Country Songs chart less than one month after her 14th birthday.
+Osmond thus became the youngest female and overall youngest solo artist to ever reach the number-one position on that chart, a record that still stands as of 2025.

 In 1987, James was inducted into the Alabama Music Hall of Fame.

-In June 2001, honored with the Male Golden Voice Award.
-In November 2001 received the Master Achievement Award / R.O.P.E.
+In June 2001, he was honored with the Male Golden Voice Award.
+In November 2001, he received the Master Achievement Award / R.O.P.E.
 Award.
-In June 2002 honored by the Country Music DJ Hall of Fame and Country Radio Broadcasters with the Career Achievement Award.
+In June 2002, he was honored by the Country Music DJ Hall of Fame and Country Radio Broadcasters with the Career Achievement Award.

-On November 6, 2006, he appeared on television for the first time in nearly 20 years when presenter Kris Kristofferson announced on the ABC television network's Country Music Association Awards that James was to be one of its newest inductees.
+On November 6, 2006, he appeared on television for the first time in nearly 20 years, when presenter Kris Kristofferson announced on the ABC television network's Country Music Association Awards that James was to be one of its newest inductees into the Country Music Hall of Fame.
+This is considered by many to be one of the highest honors in the career of a country music artist.
 James's acceptance speech opened with the words, "I want to thank my Good Lord for the career He has given me."